admiralorbiter/spring-boot-react-crud/README.md

 $ java -jar -Dspring.profiles.active=initial-data target/assignment.jar
 ```

+React application is built with Maven as well.
+(Maven triggers npm scripts)

 ## Implementation notes

 * When`initial-data` profile is given 2 sample users is created when the app started.